 I began writing poetry in 2003, in Salisbury MD.
 I started lance sheridan® in January of 2013, and have continued writing through moves to Nashville TN and then to Springfield IL.
-I’ve had 80+ poems published in numerous journals including Morality Park (Featured Poet), Spillwords, Napalm and Novocain, Jellyfish Whispers, and The BeZine (Guest Contributor).
+I’ve had 90 poems published in numerous journals including Morality Park (Featured Poet), Spillwords, Napalm and Novocain, Jellyfish Whispers, and The BeZine (Guest Contributor).
 I was interviewed twice- Salisbury University and Writing in the Modern Age.
 And my poem, Red crow, was pinned on Pinterest seventy times.

 Poem translated into Spanish- Retribution.
 March 2019

 My poem, Lament, was shared in Professor Alan Britt’s English/Creative Writing Class at The Johns Hopkins University in Baltimore, Maryland- February 2019.

 Poems translated into Italian- The wheeling moon in her sleep night, Of wheat and the stones of birds, Little dancer, Naked sea in a still place, and Channel swim.
 September 2018.

 My poems, I am vertical, The hunter, and Medicine, appeared in Gioielli Rubati Poetry Column.
 September and December 2018.

 Your use of language feels less like mastery and more like partnership…as though sometimes your words might participate–seduce and scorn, dovetail and derail each other.
 It’s a measured dance without set steps: Intriguing.
 Madeleine Marzio, author.